usds/case-issue-api/docs/README.md

     docker-compose up
     ```

+This will start the application and database in a docker network, with the application listening
+on port 8080.
+To override this port, you can export the desired port in the environment variable
+`CASEISSUES_API_PORT`.

 2. Using gradle

     SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun

+If using the dockerized database, you should instead set `SPRING_PROFILES_ACTIVE=dev,db-dockerized`.

 3. Using Spring Tool Suite (Eclipse)
    - Run as: Spring Boot Application